foszlany/RoundaboutPlugin/docs/effects.md

 * **In Control**<br>
      - ID: `26`
+     - All players are forced to play Soldier.
+The following are also in effect:
-     - Increases Air Control to `250`.
-All Soldier melee weapons crit while rocket jumping and primary weapons mini-crit airborne targets.
+          - Increases Air Control to `250`
+          - All Soldier melee weapons crit while rocket jumping
+          - Primary weapons mini-crit airborne targets.

 * **Bodycount**<br>
      - ID: `27`